top of page

 OVERVIEW

 We are a committee run fishing society focused on preserving freshwater angling within North East Suffolk.
-Across 4 locations, we have 5 lakes, two sections of the river Waveney and Buss Creek to choose from so you will always find the perfect spot to fish.
+Across 4 locations, we have 5 lakes, a section of the river Waveney and Buss Creek to choose from so you will always find the perfect spot to fish.

 Disabled facilities can be found at Reydon Pit 1 (Sherwood Water) and Buss Creek whilst the lake at Kessingland has the option of parking near most of the swims with only a few steps giving access to them.